|Quick Facts: Forensic Science Technicians

 |Moderate-term on-the-job training

 Forensic science technicians aid criminal investigations by collecting and analyzing evidence.

 Most laboratory forensic science technicians work during regular business hours.
 Crime scene investigators may work extended or unusual hours and travel to crime scenes within their jurisdiction.

-The educational requirements for crime scene investigators vary by employer.
-Forensic science technicians need a bachelor’s degree to work in crime labs.
-Extensive amounts of on-the-job training are required for both those who investigate crime scenes and those who work in labs.
+Forensic science technicians typically need at least a bachelor’s degree.
+On-the-job training is typically required, both for both those who investigate crime scenes and for those who work in labs.

 The median annual wage for forensic science technicians was $63,740 in May 2022.

 Employment of forensic science technicians is projected to grow 13 percent from 2022 to 2032, much faster than the average for all occupations.

 About 2,600 openings for forensic science technicians are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for forensic science technicians.

 Compare the job duties, education, job growth, and pay of forensic science technicians with similar occupations.